ArtifactDB/gobbler/README.md

 ### General instructions

-Gobbler uses filesystem events to watch a "staging directory", a world-writeable directory on the shared filesystem.
+The Gobbler requires a "staging directory", a world-writeable directory on the shared filesystem.
-Users submit requests to the Gobbler by simply writing a JSON file with the request parameters inside the staging directory.
+Users submit requests to the Gobbler by writing a JSON file with the request parameters inside the staging directory.
 Each request file's name should have a prefix of `request-<ACTION>-` where `ACTION` specifies the action to be performed.
-Upon creation of a request file, the Gobbler will parse it and execute the request with the specified parameters.

-After completing the request, the Gobbler will write a JSON response to the `responses` subdirectory of the staging directory.
-This has the same name as the initial request file, so users can easily poll the subdirectory for the existence of this file.
+Once this file is written, users should perform a POST request to the Gobbler API to trigger execution;
-Each response will have at least the `status` property (either `SUCCESS` or `FAILED`).
+this will return a JSON response that has at least the `status` property (either `SUCCESS` or `FAILED`).
 For failures, this will be an additional `reason` string property to specify the reason;
-for successes, additional proeprties may be present depending on the request action.
+for successes, additional properties may be present depending on the request action.

-When writing the request file, it is recommended to use the write-and-rename paradigm.
-Specifically, users should write the JSON request body to a file inside the staging directory that does _not_ have the `request-<ACTION>-` prefix.
-Once the write is complete, this file can be renamed to a file with said prefix.
-This ensures that the Gobbler does not read a partially-written file.
-(That said, a direct write to the final file can still be performed, in which case the Gobbler will perform a few retries to avoid errors from parsing an incomplete file.)

 ### Creating projects (admin)